ElzevanderWerf/Ranta-2011/README.md

 	- Remove formulas with more than 100 characters (because the GF shell gets stuck at the formulas that are too long)

 	Running took about 8 minutes.
 2. I made a GF grammar for the GGC notation, called `PropGGC` in `PropGGC.gf` (in this way, I could do the translations from GGC to Latex notation very easily).
+I added this grammar to the `Makefile`.
 3. The Python script in `ggcExtractPredicates.py` extracts the list of 1- and 2-place predicates used in the corpus.
 I added these predicates to the grammars of English, Latex and GGC, and commented out the other two test lexicons.
 4. I ran TransTest.hs with arguments `ggc-formulas.tmp` and `ggc-eng.tmp` (this took about 15 minutes):